D4-project/d4-website/_posts/2019-09-25-maltrail-integration.md

 # Setting up D4 server to receive Maltrail data

-Point your (unproxied if you use the VM) to your D4 web interface ([here if you use the VM](http://127.0.0.1:7000)).
+Point your (unproxied if you use the VM) web-browser to D4's web interface ([here if you use the VM](http://127.0.0.1:7000)).
 And move to the "server management" tab.
-Add a new 254 type and in the "Type Name" box, entre "maltrail".
+Add a new 254 type and in the "Type Name" box, enter "maltrail".

 ![img](/assets/images/maltrail_type.png "Adding Maltrail Type")